ridoy/discord-react-spammer/README.md

 sometimes emojis have multiple names, like `:slight_smile:` and `:slightly_smiling_face:` are equivalent. so you have to replace `EMOJI_NAME` like `const EMOJI_NAME = ":slight_smile: :slightly_smiling_face:"`. getting all the names of an emoji is easy just look at the add reaction menu:

 ![alt text](https://github.com/ridoy/discord-react-spammer/blob/master/example.png?raw=true)

-hit me on twitter if it breaks okay http://twitter.com/skitzington